AntonioFasano/winfire.js/README.md

 Note: Windows Firewall (and so winfire) accepts more rules with the same name.

-While the long version is often  used in this section, winfire commands can be shortned (see command reference).
+While the long version is often  used in this section, winfire commands can be shortened (see command reference).
 Omitting the description, the previous line can be also written as:

     PS> .\winfire /ra:myrule /app:c:\myapp /tcp /lp:2300 /enab /if:"Local Area Connection"